vakor50/BranchingGame/README.md

 	- a node might have a tag that says, "you can use this item here"
 	- must check if node has this tag, node  .hasOwnProperty('tagname');
 - once you acquire an item, it is always an action option on a node
+- build larger story
+- create a way to build a branching story using web UI
+- figure out a way for nodes to have children higher in the tree (other than unique children)

 Time spent: ~1 hours